Kalianpur railway station

-Kalianpur railway station is a small railway station in Kanpur district, Uttar Pradesh.
+Kalyanpur railway station is a small railway station in Kanpur district, Uttar Pradesh.
 Its code is KAP.
 It serves Kalianpur city.
 The station consists of three platforms.

 Formerly the metre-gauge line ran through Kalianpur and was connected to Brahmavarta station in Bithoor.
 But due to conversion of the metre-gauge railway line to broad-gauge line the railway route to Bithoor was subsequently closed and the Brahvarta station now remains deserted.
 The Indian Railways have decided to extend line from Mandhana Central-Safipur Junction via Brahmavart.
 There were vital demands from the public to restart the railway route connecting Kanpur Central railway station to Brahmavarta, Bithoor though the matter remains reserved.